-A greater numbers of births than deaths results in what is known as “natural” growth.
-Such growth is affected by war, contraceptive measures and abortion, the distribution of the population among age groups, and life expectancy at birth.
-Immigration and emigration are also significant contributors to the population changes within a country as well.
+A greater number of births than deaths result in what is known as “natural” growth.
+This type of growth is affected by things such as war, contraception, distribution of the population among age groups, and life expectancy at birth.
+Immigration and emigration are significant contributors to the population changes within a country, as well.

 Here is a summary of the five countries with the highest population growth: